We provide training plans, qualifications and support tailored to your specific business needs.

 We also support industry events like conferences, competitions and graduations, and regularly celebrate your learners’ success.

-This qualification has been developed by leading New Zealand mechanical engineers to equip staff with the skills and knowledge to work productively and safely.
+This qualification has been developed by leading New Zealand mechanical building service specialists to equip staff with the skills and knowledge to work productively and safely.

 Most of the learning is practical work completed on-the-job.
 Apprentices are also required to complete eLearning via our online learning platform Canvas, and attend block courses for two to three weeks each year.